ankurkoul/java8-interview-prep/README.md

 ```

 here we create Engine object in Car **constructor** hence If the car is destroyed, the engine will be destroyed as well.

+## 2. instance vs static variables

+Class consists of
+- instance variables/methods they are known as instance
+   - --> as each instance get a **new copy** of each of them
+- Static variables/methods --->
+   -   Variables and methods can be created that are common to all objects and accessed without using a particular object by declaring them static.